Before Sending Your Kid to a Daycare Facility - Read This:

-So you have decided that you really like a certain daycare facility and you’re considering putting your child in their care.
-Maybe this facility is close to work, maybe it is open during the times you need, maybe it is inexpensive and the staff seems nice and well-educated.
+So you have decided that you really like a certain daycare facility, and you’re considering putting your child in their care.
+Maybe this facility is close to work, maybe it is open during the times you need, maybe it is inexpensive, and the staff seems nice and experienced.
 Whatever the reasons may be, you should always be aware of what you are entitled to as a parent who leaves their child in the care of a daycare facility.

-If you are currently searching for a daycare, check out our 11 Step Guide For Parents Searching For A Safe Daycare!
+If you are currently searching for a daycare, check out our guide, 10 Tips For Parents Searching For A Safe Daycare!

 What Are the Laws in Texas?